RedHat-UX/red-hat-design-system/docs/accessibility/screen-readers.md

   }
 </style>

-Here, we provide some quick guidance for starting, stopping, and changing the settings of various readers.
-Each how-to section offers screen-reader-specific bonus tips and links to third-party resources like keyboard/gesture shortcut guides.

 ## Why test with screen readers?

 When testing with screen readers, our goal is to verify that an assistive tech user will have an experience equivalent to that of any other user.
 Tests may include the following: